ICSC-Spoke3/ATS/README.md

 # Anomalies in Time Series (ATS)

-This repository provides clean, ready to use interfaces for common anomaly detection models on time series data, as well as novel implementations.
+This repository provides a modular framework with clean, well-defined interfaces for time series anomaly detection.
+It includes both classical methods and novel example implementations, making it easy to experiment with, extend, and compare approaches.

 Each model has well-defined `capabilites`, following a specific [taxonomy](TAXONOMY.md) which allows to clearly state what models can and cannot do, from an operational standpoint.
 For example: